-Parents' first point of contact with the hostel is usually with the Director of Boarding or the Residential Manager.
+Parents' first point of contact with the hostel is usually with the Director of Boarding, the Residential Manager during the day and the Housemasters phone in the evening.
 If there is something bothering you about your son's progress or you just want to talk about the boarding house in general, please let us know.
-We enjoy hearing from you as most times what you have to say does put into perspective some of the situations which we share with your son here.
-Do not feel that any problem is too small and certainly do not let anything become a crisis on you or your son's part before letting us know.
+We enjoy hearing from you as most times